top of page

 Vitamin D

 Vitamin D works alongside calcium to promote good bone health.
-The two are actually a team, because vitamin D increases our absorption of calcium, which we know is integral for strong, healthy bones.
+They work as a team, because vitamin D increases our absorption of calcium, which we know is integral for strong, healthy bones.

 Vitamin D also improves the function of muscles, which can help your balance and decrease the likelihood of falling and suffering a bone fracture.
 It is advised that for those living in colder, less sunny climates supplement vitamin D between the months of October and April (6).
 You can read our blog on vitamin D for more information about sources of vitamin D and supplementation.